Prayer at MCC

 Life is busy.
 We have crowded calendars, overflowing inboxes, things to do and people to see.
 Somewhere in the traffic jam of everyday life we need to find God, we need to connect personally with God’s life-giving grace.
 At MCC Adult Ministry seeks to help busy people live in a refreshing, renewing, vital relationship with the Triune God.
 By blending community building, faith nurture, and service, we hope to create life giving experiences for those who participate in Adult Ministry.
 Check out the list below for what we have going on.

 MCC is home to a growing number of young adults who have a vision for being together and growing together.
-Every Sunday after worship the group meets for food, conversation, study, or just fun!
+Contact us to find out about getting more involved.
 Contact us HERE

 The beautiful thing about worship is that there are all kinds of ways to do it.
 So how does MCC Worship?
-We think the following words are helpful is describing our worship culture.
+We think the following words are helpful in describing our worship culture.

 From the moment you walk in the door for worship at MCC we want you to feel welcome, safe, free to be yourself.
 There is no dress code at MCC, come as you are, everyone else does.
 We like to chat before worship but sitting quietly is just fine as well.
 We think an atmosphere of warm hospitality reflects the heart of God and is a great way to start worship.